AlvaroAlonso-0/Sokoban/README.md

 ## Run the game ##

 1. Change to the root directory of the repository
+2. Compile the project with: `mvn clean compile`
-2. Run the game with `mvn exec:java`
+3. Run the game with: `mvn exec:java`

 This will be displayed on a new window.